PhoenixRe32/exersice-maze-navigation/README.md

 I set language level to Java 9 so you need to run it in Java 9 at least.

-I am only using Java 9 for some helpful methods that will make my life easier but that are easily interchangable with methods from Java 8.
+I am only using Java 9 for some helpful methods that will make my life easier but that are easily interchangable with methods from Java 8 or maybe some external libraries (e.g. Guava).

+I am going to be referring to the whole solution as a game since this is what I associate it with.
+Doesn't mean it could be something else.

 ### Assumptions